-Local forest is first in state recognized by Old-Growth Forest Network
+Local forest is first in state recognized as old-growth

 A woodland in the Farmington Valley is the first Connecticut forest to be recognized as an old-growth forest.